KunHarick/mxnet/README.md

+# SSD: Single Shot MultiBox Detector
+###
-A developing project for transplanting ssd from caffe to mxnet.
+A project for transplanting ssd from caffe to mxnet.